| SUBSCRIBE TO THE ART CUT GEMS NEWSLETTER AND STAY UP TO DATE WITH NEW ADDITIONS, SALES ITEMS AND COMING ATTRACTIONS! |

 8: very dark

 SATURATION is the strength, purity or intensity of the hue.
-It is described on a 7 level scale (0 through 6)
+It is described on a scale 1 through 6)

 1: brownish/grayish